 DankMaterialShell automatically generates theme files for native applications when matugen is enabled.
 These files are created on wallpaper changes and theme switches.

-Set the environment variable before launching to disable theme generation entirely:
+Set the environment variable DMS_DISABLE_MATUGEN to 1 or true before launching to disable theme generation entirely.

 You can add your own matugen templates to theme additional applications.
 Templates must use absolute paths and be defined under the [config] section.
 DMS will execute these templates alongside its built-in templates.